osqp/osqp/docs/interfaces/CC++.rst

 Sublevel API
 ------------
-Sublevel C/C++ API is also imported from the header :code:`osqp.h` and provides the following functions
+Sublevel C API is also imported from the header :code:`osqp.h` and provides the following functions

 Warm start
 ^^^^^^^^^^
 OSQP automatically warm starts primal and dual variables from the previous QP solution.
 If you would like to warm start their values manually, you can use

 .. doxygenfunction:: osqp_warm_start

+.. doxygenfunction:: osqp_warm_start_x

+.. doxygenfunction:: osqp_warm_start_y

 .. _c_cpp_update_data :